-In this post we will see:
+In this post, you’ll see:

 - Hide sources you don’t like